NatVanG/fab-inspector-vscode-ext/README.md

-# Fab Inspector VS Code Extension
+# Fab Inspector

-A Visual Studio Code extension that provides seamless integration with the [Fab Inspector](https://github.com/NatVanG/PBI-InspectorV2) CLI, enabling developers to analyze, inspect, and work with Fab Inspector rules directly from their VS Code workspace.
+A Visual Studio Code extension that provides seamless integration with the [Fab Inspector](https://github.com/NatVanG/PBI-InspectorV2) CLI, enabling developers to analyze and inspect Microsoft Fabric CI/CD items with Fab Inspector rules directly from their VS Code workspace.

-The GitHub repository for this extension can be found at https://github.com/NatVanG/fab-inspector-vscode-ext.
+The repository for this extension can be found at https://github.com/NatVanG/fab-inspector-vscode-ext.

+The repository for Fab Inspector (previously known as PBI Inspector V2) can be found at https://github.com/NatVanG/PBI-InspectorV2.

 > **⚠️ Platform Support**: This extension currently supports **Windows only** and requires the .NET 8+ runtime.